boddhisattva/crm/README.md

 - **How do we know the API request succeeded?**: After revoking a token, the token record will have a `revoked_at` column filled with a relevant timestamp value.

     *  One can cross verify this with the command: ` Doorkeeper::AccessToken.find_by(token: '1mfjNrMo_Lzw-XCrksjNUiNRAAx6ht4y6zMBwFOwmo8')` .
-Here `1mfjNrMo_Lzw-XCrksjNUiNRAAx6ht4y6zMBwFOwmo8` corresponds to a sample token that's specified as part of prerequisite 3. above
+       - Here `1mfjNrMo_Lzw-XCrksjNUiNRAAx6ht4y6zMBwFOwmo8` corresponds to a sample token that's specified as part of prerequisite iii. above

 #### 5. Example of accessing a Protected API using the access token generated from 1. or 2. or 3. above